-| Figure 11: Vacant Parcels in the Downtown |
+| Figure 15: Vacant Parcels in the Downtown |

 - Develop a dedicated funding source such as a revolving loan program to fund preservation efforts and building/interior improvements. - Update the Downtown historic design guidelines and expand for residential uses, particularly into the Old Town Residential (OTR) neighborhood. - 3.
-Create a courtesy review for the CHPC for projects within OTR neighborhoods. - 4.
-Consider form-based residential infill development standards to ensure new development, building additions and new elements like ADUs are compatible with adjacent contributing historic resources and neighborhood context. - 5.
-Work with property owners to ensure future historic area boundaries are accurate and clear. - 6.
-Consider ways to encourage and incentivize future development toward key areas of vacant or underutilized parcels Downtown. - Consider meaningful ways to promote pedestrian and bicycle connectivity between the Historic Commercial Core (HCC) and other areas of Carbondale. - 8.
-Consider ways to promote the HCC zone district as the primary hub of activity for the town of Carbondale by encouraging local and essential businesses, food and beverage establishments, entertainment destinations and a diverse mix of housing in the HCC. - Consider ways to adopt form-based code language that places larger emphasis on character, massing, and scale, building articulation and adjacencies rather than enforcing building use as the basis of requirement.
+Work with property owners to ensure historic area boundaries are accurate and clear. - 4.
+Create a courtesy review for the CHPC for projects within OTR neighborhoods. - Consider form-based residential infill development standards to ensure new development, building additions and new elements like ADUs are compatible with adjacent contributing historic resources and neighborhood context. - 6.
+Consider ways to direct future development toward key areas of vacant or underutilized parcels Downtown. - Consider language that promotes pedestrian connectivity between Historic Commercial Core (HCC) and the Opportunity Area, which has possible but uncertain future development potential. - 8.
+Consider ways to promote the HCC zone as a mixed-use hub of activity with small, local, and essential businesses, food and beverage establishments, entertainment destinations and a diverse mix of housing. - 9.
+Consider adopting language that provides a credit for on-street parking to support retail and residential uses, as well as community events. - 10.
+Consider ways to adopt form-based code language that places larger emphasis on character, massing, and scale, building articulation and adjacencies rather than enforcing building use as the basis of requirement.

-5.7 Downtown
+5.7 | Downtown